rwang4/WYSIWYG_editor/README.md

 3. APP doesn't support **MOBILE VIEWPORT**

 4. To edit css styling for custom element, just click on the custom element within the edit mode.
-An edittor dialog will pop up. **ONLY APPLIED TO `<button>` ELEMENT**
+An editor dialog will pop up. **ONLY APPLIED TO `<button>` ELEMENT**

 In addition, if there is any issue or confusion, please contact me via rickywang1123@gmail.com